UO-BS/Perceptron/README.md

 # Perceptron
-This project contains a Linear Perceptron.
+This project contains a Perceptron.

 To run: open bin, run main.exe